Effective Faulty RAID Array Troubleshooting for NAS Idis DR-6232P

 Overall, regular disk health monitoring and analysis provide valuable insights into the status of disks in NAS devices, enabling you to take preventive actions and minimize the risk of potential data loss.

-Although NAS DR-6232P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6232P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view